 - Your previous passport

-- One 5cm X 5cm color photograph on a white background (colored)
+- One 5cm X 5cm color photograph taken within the last 6 months (see photo requirements)

 After submitting these documents we will return your previous passport to you.
 Your new passport should arrive at the U.S. Embassy in Gaborone within 5 to 10 days of your application.

-You may make arrangements for a courier service (DHL, FedEx, etc.) to collect your passport for you at your expense.
-In order to do that you must send the following with the courier:
+You may use a courier service (DHL, FedEx, etc.) to collect your passport for you at your expense.
+To do that you must send the following with the courier:

 - A signed statement from you permitting a courier to collect your passport on your behalf